 Flight & Glory Series (Military Romance)

-Her earliest major series and the one that established her reputation before Empyrean.
-Contemporary military romance — aviators in the US Army.
+Her earliest major series and the one that established her reputation.
+Contemporary military romance — US Army aviators training to fly Apache helicopters.
 Each book can be read as a standalone, but the emotional weight compounds across the series.

 1. Full Measures (2014)